jburer/nist-api/README.md

 for Security and Privacy.
 The problem is consuming that documentation and making it applicable to an enterprise is a herculean task.

-To aid in that consumption, I've created an API to at least make the fundemental data in those documents available programatically.

 Current build only has FIPS 200.
 I will add more data as I tackle the various docs.

 For more info on this effort check out my blog: <a href="http://jburer.wordpress.com" target="_blank">http://jburer.wordpress.com</a>

+## API

+To aid in that consumption, I've created an API to make what I consider the fundemental data in those documents available programatically.

 ## Architecture